- 1 pound lean ground beef

 - 1 cup shredded Monterey Jack or Mexican cheese blend

 - Sliced ripe olives, optional

-- In a bowl, combine the uncooked beef, beans, chili powder and oregano.
-Spoon into uncooked manicotti shells; arrange in a greased 13-in. x 9-in. baking dish.
+- In a large bowl, combine the uncooked beef, beans, chili powder and oregano.
+Spoon into uncooked manicotti shells; arrange in a greased 13x9-in. baking dish.
 Combine water and picante sauce; pour over shells.
 Cover and refrigerate overnight.

 - Remove from the refrigerator 30 minutes before baking.
 Cover and bake at 350° for 1 hour.
 Uncover; spoon sour cream over the top.
 Sprinkle with cheese, onions and olives if desired.
 Bake 5-10 minutes longer or until the cheese is melted.
 Yield: 8 servings.